Transparency

 Most debit cards seem low-cost at first glance — but high fees can apply for international transactions, out-of-network ATM withdrawals, or account maintenance.
 Always review the fine print to avoid unpleasant surprises and ensure you understand the full cost structure before selecting a provider.

 Looking for the best debit cards in Germany?
-Whether you’re an expat, student, or digital nomad, these cards offer a reliable, flexible, and often low-cost way to manage your everyday finances in 2025:
+Whether you’re an expat, student, or digital nomad, these cards offer a reliable, flexible, and often low-cost way to manage your everyday finances:

 • DKB Visa Debit Card